NovoNordisk-OpenSource/decentralized-tech-radar/docs/dev_docs/merger.md

 * `MergeCSV(filepaths []string, header string) error`
   * **What it is:** A public function taking two arguments: An Array of data type string, and a string.
 It returns nothing.
   * **What it does:** If Merged_file.csv already exists, this is removed.
-Then it uses `DuplicateRemoval()` to read each provided csv-file into a buffer.
+Then it uses `ReadCsvData()` to read each provided csv-file into a buffer.
 The buffer is then written to a Merged_file.csv file.
 These are read in the order of the file-paths provided.

 * `MergeFromFolder(folderPath string) error`
   * **What it is**: A public function that takes one argument: A path to a folder, which in the default case, when adding the cache flag, is the cache folder itself.